 Program specific guidance provides practical information for managers and front-line staff on the data expected for their program.
 It also assist them in integrating SCORE (Standard Client/Community Outcome Reporting) outcomes data collection into existing service and administrative practices.

-Program specific guidance is divided into two documents:
+Program specific guidance is divided into nine documents:

 An Easy English version of the Data Exchange Protocols is available.
 Four documents have been developed to support people who find reading English difficult.